urikalish/octane-anomaly-analysis/README.md

 ### Step 1 - Configure ALM Octane Parameters

-* Duplicate and rename the environment example file, by running this cmd command (from within the root folder):
+* Duplicate and rename the environment example file, by navigating to the root folder, and running this cmd command:
 ```sh
 copy example\.env.example .env
 ```

 * Edit the content of the new .env file to match your ALM Octane instance.

 ### Step 2 - Configure the Rules

-* Duplicate and rename the settings example file, by running this cmd command (from within the root folder):
+* Duplicate and rename the settings example file, by navigating to the root folder, and running this cmd command:
 ```sh
 copy example\.settings.js.example .settings.js
 ```

 * Customize the rules defined in the new .settings.js file to match your needs.

 ## Run

 ### Step 1 - Experimental Run

-* Change the updateOctane flag to false in the file ./config/settings.js
+* Ensure the updateOctane flag is set to false in the file .settings.js

-* Run the checks (without updating ALM Octane), by running this cmd command (from within the root folder):
+* Run the checks, by navigating to the root folder, and running this cmd command:
 ```sh
 npm start
 ```

 ### Step 2 - Run and Update ALM Octane

-* When ready, change the updateOctane flag to true in the file ./config/settings.js
+* When ready, change the updateOctane flag to true in the file .settings.js

-* Run the checks and update ALM Octane, by running this cmd command (from within the folder):
+* Run the checks (with ALM Octane update), by navigating to the root folder, and running this cmd command:
 ```sh
 npm start
 ```